 And last but not least, when you are modernizing your resume, you must create an applicant tracking system (ATS) friendly resume.

-The move that so many companies and recruiters have made to store the resumes of applicants digitally in applicant tracking systems has driven this trend.
+The move that so many hiring managers and recruiters have made to store the resumes of applicants digitally in applicant tracking systems has driven this trend.
 Yet, this shift to digital storage itself goes back to the original point of this article.
-ATS is all about saving time and making things more efficient for employers and recruiters in this fast, information-overloaded world we all share.
+Using an applicant tracking system is all about saving time and making things more efficient for employers and recruiters in this fast, information-overloaded world we all share.

-But, as you think about creating a modern ATS-friendly resume, I do want to warn you that there is more outdated and downright misinformation out there than there is accurate information, so be careful who you listen to.
+But, as you think about creating an ATS-friendly, modern resume, I do want to warn you that there is more outdated ATS misinformation out there than there is accurate information, so be careful who you listen to.
 This is especially true because technology is advancing so quickly.
 Even a blog post on ATS standards written several years ago might now be outdated.